Clean Hydrogen Production Tax Credit, Explained

 But what about projects producing hydrogen as an intermediate product to manufacture a hydrogen carrier, such as ammonia (NH3) or methanol (CH3OH)?

-Ammonia and MethanolAmmonia and methanol are more valuable and practical than hydrogen for many applications.
+Ammonia and methanol are more valuable and practical than hydrogen for many applications.
 For example, ammonia (used to produce fertilizer) and methanol (used to create numerous chemicals and consumer products) see growing demand as fuel.
 Indeed, half of all hydrogen production makes ammonia and methanol, according to the IEA[3].

 Ammonia and methanol production typically begins by producing a synthesis gas (syngas) from steam and natural gas using a steam methane reforming process.
 Modern blue technologies remove the CO2 from the syngas, a process known as pre-combustion removal.
 Syngas compositions vary, but they typically contain 50% to 80% hydrogen, with the rest being carbon monoxide, carbon dioxide (until removal) and water.